-This Docker technology uses the Linux kernel like Cgroups and namespaces to separate the process and make them run without any dependencies.
+This Docker technology uses the Linux kernel, like Cgroups and namespaces, to separate the process and make them run without any dependencies.
 This independent feature is the one that made docker a successful one by running individual instances or applications at the same time and making better utilization of infrastructure.
-Docker and container tools provide an Image-based deployment model, which makes it easy to share an application across multiple environments.
+Docker and container tools provide an Image-based deployment model, making sharing an application easy across multiple environments.
 The tools built on top of containers makes Docker unique, rapid, flexible, independent, and user-friendly.
 In this topic, we are going to learn about Docker Architecture.

 What is Docker?

-The word Docker comprises several things like tools from an open-source project, the primary supporter of the project, and the tools which the company directly supports.
-In the IT field, Docker is a containerization technology that is used to create and use Linux containers.
+The word Docker comprises several things like tools from an open-source project, the primary supporter of the project, and the tools the company directly supports.
+In IT, people utilize Docker, a containerization technology, for creating and utilizing Linux containers.
 The Open source docker community works to enhance these technologies to get more benefits for users.
-The enterprise that builds on the Docker community makes it more reliable, secure and facilitates and shares the advanced feature to the enterprise.
-With Docker, it is easy to control the containers like lightweight, modular and virtual machines and also used to create, deploy, copy and move them from surrounding to the surroundings.
+The enterprise that builds on the Docker community makes it more reliable and secure and facilitates and shares the advanced feature with the enterprise.
+With Docker, it is easy to control the containers like lightweight, modular, and virtual machines and also used to create, deploy, copy, and move them from the surrounding to the surroundings.

 Docker Engine is an important part of the complete system.
-Docker Engine is a service that abides by client-server infrastructure is set up on the guest machine.
+Docker Engine is a service based on client-server infrastructure on the guest machine.

 The important three components are

-- Server: The server is the docker daemon called dockerd which can manage and create Docker containers, images, networks, etc
+- Server: The Docker daemon called dockerd is the server that can manage and create Docker containers, images, networks, etc.

-- Rest API: Rest API controls docker daemon on its processes
+- Rest API: Rest API controls the docker daemon on its processes

 - CLI: Command Line Interface is a user interface that is used to input commands in the docker

 Docker Client: Users of Docker can communicate with Docker via the host.
 If any docker command runs, the host moves them to the docker daemon, which takes them out.
 Commands from the docker handle API of docker.
-Docker client can enable to interact with multiple instances.
+Docker clients can enable to interact with multiple instances.